eip-home/eip-headers/draft-eip-headers-definitions.md

 ~~~

+# Other Approaches to Transport EIP

+The standalone formats defined in this document are not the only
+possible ways to transport EIP Information Elements.

+As discussed in {{I-D.draft-eip-arch}}, EIP is an architectural
+framework for structured in-band metadata and processing, and it can be
+mapped onto different IPv6-based protocol containers.

+In addition to the standalone EIP Option for the Hop-by-Hop Options
+Header and the standalone EIP TLV for the Segment Routing Header,
+another important approach is to carry EIP Information Elements within
+the IOAM framework through the Global Opaque Block (GOB) of the IOAM
+Pre-allocated Trace Option, as described in {{I-D.draft-mayer-ioam-gob}}.

+For this reason, this document should be read as defining the generic
+EIP Information Elements and two standalone transport formats, rather
+than as restricting EIP to a single protocol representation.

-# Generic format for EIP Information Elements
+# Generic Format of EIP Information Elements

 EIP Information Elements are used to carry the information needed by the different use cases.
 The same Information Element can be reused across multiple use cases.
+The same EIP Information Elements can also be used across different
+approaches to transport EIP, including the standalone formats defined
+in this document and other mappings such as the IOAM/GOB-based
+approach.

-An fundamental requirement for EIP is to be "Extensible", therefore we need to have a potentially large number of different Information Elements.
+A fundamental requirement for EIP is to be "Extensible", therefore we need to have a potentially large number of different Information Elements.
 On the other hand, we may need to be efficient, limiting the overhead in bytes for carrying a given information.
 In order to have the possibility to find the optimal trade-off between these contrasting requirements, the Codes or "Tags" for the Information Elements can have different sizes.
 In particular, we select a solution in which the Codes can have three different lengths (respectively one byte, two bytes or three bytes).

 In order to support the variability in the size of the Code of the Information Element, we use an LTV (Length-Tag-Value) approach instead of TLVs (Tag-Length-Value).